hasura/react-apollo-todo/react-native-apollo/tutorial/setup/setup-react-native.md

 - For Android, scan the QR code from the Expo app to open the project
 - For iOS, send an email to expo link and open it in Expo app.

-Once the app is up and running, lets go ahead and add GraphQL to it.
+Once the app is up and running, let us go ahead and add GraphQL to it.